AllenInstitute/pytic/README.md

 ### Using Settings
 <a name="using_settings"></a>

 The `PyTic.settings` structure interface object is used to alter device settings stored in non-volitile memory.
 As detailed above in [PyTic Protocol](#pytic_protocol), some of these settings have enumerated constants to maintain a user-friendly interaction.
 The code sample below demonstrates how to interact with `PyTic.settings` using the `tic_constant` dictionary.
 To avoid unnecissary writes to non-volitile memory, the `PyTic.settings.apply()` function must be called for the new settings to take effect.
+To check if settings have been written properly to the driver, `PyTic.settings.print_settings()` can be called to pull them from the driver and print them to the terminal.

 ```python